eideeivindsen/react-beginner-course-day-1/01-components/README.md

 <br>

 #### 📌 B2 - Create another component in `App.jsx` and render it inside the `App` component
 You may create anything you want.
-If you use your new component multiple times inside the `App` component, that is even better!
+It could be a `<span>` containing a couple of stars ⭐.
+If you use your new component multiple times inside the `App` component, that's even better!

 <details><summary>🔑 Solution</summary>